MyPureCloud/knowledge-connector-app/README.md

 #### Update links

 ```
 # Update document links, so they point to their synced document counterpart in destination instead of source.
+Values: 'true' or 'false'.
+Default 'false'.
 UPDATE_DOCUMENT_LINKS=
 # Generate and attach an external url field to the articles that will point to the article in the source system.
-Default false
+Values: 'true' or 'false'.
+Default 'false'.
 BUILD_EXTERNAL_URLS=
 ```